 Awards honor excellence in science communication [Worldwide]

-Posted on Mar 10, 2022 in Specialized Topics
+Posted on Mar 4, 2024 in Specialized Topics

-The National Academies of Sciences, Engineering, and Medicine, in partnership with Schmidt Futures, are offering the Eric and Wendy Schmidt Awards for Excellence in Science Communication.
+The National Academies of Sciences, Engineering, and Medicine, in partnership with Schmidt Futures, are offering the Eric and Wendy Schmidt Awards for Excellence in Science Communications.
 The goal of the new awards is to encourage high-quality science communication.

 The awards also seek to build a diverse community of science journalists, research scientists, and institutions who will help society meet the challenges and opportunities posed by climate change, future pandemics, human genome editing, and other issues that can only be understood and navigated with the help of effective science communication.